jackmorrison12/personal-site/content/notes/image-classification.md

 #### Boosting

-Rather than building independent weak learners in parallel and aggregating at the end, we can build them in serial, but adaptively reweight the training data prior to training each new learner in order to give a higher weight to previously mismatched examples
+Rather than building independent weak learners in parallel and aggregating at the end, we can <mark>build them in serial</mark>, but adaptively <mark>reweight the training data</mark> prior to training each new learner in order to give a <mark>higher weight to previously mismatched examples</mark>

 There are several variants of this, including Adaboost, Gradient Tree Boosting and XGBoost

 Adaboost uses decision stumps as weak learners

 1. Initially, all examples are given equal weight
-2. Training subsets are bootstrapped from the full dataset using weighted probabilities
+2. Training subsets are <mark>bootstrapped</mark> from the full dataset using weighted probabilities
-3. A new classifier is fit
+3. A <mark>new classifier</mark> is fit
-4. Then examples are upweighted if they are misclassified and downweighted if they are correctly classified
+4. Then examples are <mark>upweighted if they are misclassified</mark> and <mark>downweighted if they are correctly classified</mark>

 ### Decision Trees

-In a decision tree, the internal nodes store a split function to be applied to incoming data
+In a decision tree, the <mark>internal nodes</mark> store a <mark>split function</mark> to be applied to incoming data

-Each leaf stores the final answer
+Each <mark>leaf</mark> stores the <mark>final answer</mark>

 There are two tyoes:

-1. Classification tree
+1. <mark>Classification</mark> tree
-   - The predicted outcome is the class which the data belongs to
+   - The predicted outcome is the <mark>class</mark> which the data belongs to
-2. Regression tree
+2. <mark>Regression tree</mark>
-   - The predicted outcome can be considered a real number
+   - The predicted outcome can be considered a <mark>real number</mark>

-A probabilistic distribution is attached to each leaf node, which is a histogram of classes spanned by that leaf node
+A <mark>probabilistic distribution is attached to each leaf node</mark>, which is a histogram of classes spanned by that leaf node

 To partition the feature space to build this tree, you: